 Education for a brighter future

-The International Rescue Committee and Sesame Workshop will help heal the scars of war and cultivate the full potential of an entire generation.
+The IRC and Sesame Workshop will help heal the scars of war and cultivate the full potential of an entire generation.
 Our program, delivered through mass media and direct services, will use proven techniques to measurably transform children’s learning and social-emotional skills and mitigate the effects of toxic stress.

 “A dose of normality—that’s what children are robbed of,” said Miliband.
 “In the middle of war and persecution, they see unspeakable violence.
 The danger is that violence becomes the normality.
 If we can give them love and care and support, then we can try and stave off some of the damage that they are suffering.”